akouz/HBus/Protocol/README.md

 <td>HbusRevMin</td>
 </tr></tbody></table>

-Sample of reply from node 0x0010 to node 0x0404
+A sample of reply from node 0x0010 to node 0x0404
 ```
 81 04 04 00 10 D2 69 00  23 2C DC AE 02 01 01 00  00 01 01 0A 01 00
 ```